andreifoldes/citation-graph-generator/README.md

 - `leiden_metrics.png`: Metrics analysis of Leiden communities
 - `community_assignments.csv`: CSV file with community assignments for each paper

+### Influence Detection Files
+- `network_measures.csv`: CSV file containing various centrality and participation metrics for each node in the network.

 ## How It Works

 1. The script extracts DOIs from the BibTeX file